 We visited Uxmal during our two week Mexico road trip and LOVED it- it was one of the best places to visit in Yucatan!
 I was surprised to see that there wasn’t much information online about this fantastic archeological site though… so I thought I should put a stop to that and to tell you everything I learnt during my visit!

-In this post I will tell you what Uxmal is (and why you should visit), what sites there are to see at Uxmal and the best places to stay nearby.
+In this post I will tell you what Uxmal is (and why you should visit), why this is one of the best ruins in Mexico, what sites there are to see at Uxmal and the best places to stay nearby.

 What is Uxmal?